Million Dollar Baby: Development and production

-After being fired from the television series Family Law, Haggis wrote the script on spec, and it took four years to sell it.
+After being fired from the television series Family Law, Paul Haggis wrote the script on spec, and it took four years to sell it.
 The film was stuck in development hell for years before it was shot.
-Several studios rejected the project even when Eastwood signed on as actor and director.
+Several studios rejected the project even when Clint Eastwood signed on as actor and director.
 Even Warner Bros., Eastwood's longtime home base, would not agree to a $30 million budget.
 Eastwood persuaded Lakeshore Entertainment's Tom Rosenberg to put up half the budget (as well as handle foreign distribution), with Warner Bros. contributing the rest.
 Eastwood shot the film in less than 40 days between June and July 2004.
 Filming took place in Los Angeles and film sets at Warner Bros.
 Studios.
-The term 'Million Dollar Baby' was from the nose art of a World War II Consolidated B-24 Liberator heavy bomber.
 The titular phrase 'million dollar baby' was used as an insult during pre-fight publicity by Sonny Liston to Muhammad Ali, the latter of whom was an underdog at the time.
-Eastwood had his daughter Morgan Colette appear in a brief role as a girl who waves to Swank's character at a gas station.
+Eastwood had his daughter Morgan Colette appear in a cameo as a girl who waves to Hilary Swank's character at a gas station.